 Watch this informative video: The Last Tribe of Iowa: Leadership of the Meskwaki People in a Struggle for Survival

 On the personal side, one of my fondest memories was attending the many Miller Family Reunions, always held on the farmland originally belonging to Benedict Miller, who walked from Ohio to Iowa in the early 1850’s to secure his land in Washington Township of Johnson County.
-In his 1979 book – The Deer Creek Story by Glen R. Miller, Dr. Miller, of Goshen, Indiana, references my mom and dad (George & Dixie Boller) and shares this picture (above) from the 1966 family reunion when the Miller family invited the Meskwaki tribe from nearby Tama to join us – since the Millers shared their Iowa land with the tribe when first arriving in Iowa in 1852.
+In his 1979 book – The Deer Creek Story, Dr. Glen R. Miller of Goshen, Indiana, references my mom and dad (George & Dixie Boller) and shares this picture (above) from the 1966 family reunion when the Miller family invited the Meskwaki tribe from nearby Tama to join us – since the Millers shared their Iowa land with the tribe when first arriving in Iowa in 1852.
 The tribal celebration at that reunion is a memory I have long cherished.

 (P-0264 a/b) The proud Meskwaki people are represented beautifully on these vintage 1960’s postcard from Tama, Iowa.

 Click here to access our Rich Stories of Diversity Timeline.